-For over 20 years of experience as top producing Georgia Individual Health Insurance agents, Holly and Shelly take the time to answer some of the most common and important questions that should be asked when looking at all of the individual health insurance options available.
+For over 25 years of experience as top producing Georgia Individual Health Insurance agents, Holly takes the time to answer some of the most common and important questions that should be asked when looking at all of the individual health insurance options available.

 Q: what and when is open enrollment and why can I not get insurance outside of it?

 A: Open Enrollment is part of the Health Care Reform (HCR) mandate, it is the period of time that allows individuals to enroll in a plan, either on or off the marketplace.
 Open Enrollment ended on March 31, 2014 and opens back up on November 15, 2014 and will last until Febraury 15, 2015.
 Outside of open enrollment the government has tied the insurance companies hands and they cannot accept new applicants or dependent additons without a qualifying life event (to see a list of qualifying life events, click here.).